What is Lift-and-Shift or Rehosting?

 In modern infrastructure, security patches and firmware updates keep older systems safe.
 In addition, moving to the cloud adds built-in security layers, such as firewalls, access control lists (ACLs), and backups stored geographically.

-With these improvements, lift and shift addresses legacy hardware’s cybersecurity vulnerabilities.
+With these improvements, lift-and-shift addresses legacy hardware’s cybersecurity vulnerabilities.

 Improves System Performance

 Here’s a real-life example.
 MediSolution, a Canadian IT company, ran mission-critical applications on legacy Alpha hardware that was difficult to maintain.
-Through Stromasys’ lift and shift emulation, they were able to eliminate hardware challenges as well as improve the performance of their critical systems by 100%.
+Through Stromasys’ lift-and-shift emulation, they were able to eliminate hardware challenges as well as improve the performance of their critical systems by 100%.

 Comparison of Lift-and-Shift Migration with Other Modernization Approaches

-| Feature | Lift and Shift | Re-Architecting | Rebuilding |
+| Feature | Lift-and-Shift | Re-Architecting | Rebuilding |

 |---|